-This study was carried out to investigate the effects of temperature and coal waste (heap) addition on concrete strength under simulated hot weather conditions.
-The study consists of comparing the properties of a reference concrete with concretes incorporating aggregate of coal waste (heap) at seven levels of heap as content (0, 1, 2, 3, 4, 5 and 6 percent fine aggregate replacement) and two levels of temperature (25 and 50°C).
-The simulation of the hot climate in the laboratory is subjected to temperature 50°C with relative humidity of about 10%, wind speed at 10km/h and E/C ratio constant between all mixtures.
-The results revealed that coal waste (heap) inclusion was more effective can be used for enhancement of properties of concrete.
-The optimum heap as content varied between 1 to 4 percent.
-However, the resistance at higher temperatures was positively affected by inclusion of coal waste.
+This study was carried out to investigate the effects of temperature and coal waste (heap) in addition to concrete strength under simulated hot weather conditions.
+The study consists of comparing the properties of a reference concrete with concrete incorporating aggregate of coal waste (heap) at seven levels of heap as content (0, 1, 2, 3, 4, 5 and 6 percent fine aggregate replacement) and two levels of temperature (25 and 50°C).
+The simulation of the hot climate in the laboratory is subjected to temperature of 50°C with relative humidity of about 10%, wind speed at 10km/h and E/C ratio constant between all mixtures.
+The results revealed that coal waste (heap) inclusion was more effective and can be used for enhancement of concrete properties.
+The optimum heap varied between 1 to 4 percent.
+However, the resistance at higher temperatures was positively affected by the inclusion of coal waste.

 Copyright © 2017 Praise Worthy Prize - All rights reserved.

 LB.
 Andrade, JC.
 Rocha, and M. Cheriaf, Evaluation of concrete incorporating bottom ash as a natural aggregates replacement, Waste Management, Vol. 27:1190-1199,• 2007.